ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/resolvers.md

 In Hot Chocolate, we can simply mark our resolver methods and delegates as `async` or return a `Task<T>` and it becomes an async-capable resolver.

-We can also add a `CancellationToken` as argument to our resolver.
-Hot Chocolate will automatically cancel this token, if the request has been aborted.
+We can also add a `CancellationToken` argument to our resolver.
+Hot Chocolate will automatically cancel this token if the request has been aborted.

 ```csharp
 public class Query